-Vandana Kumar is a publishing executive with a 34-year track record in the industry.
+Vandana Kumar is a publishing executive with a 35-year track record in the industry.
+She leads the India Currents Foundation as President and CEO.
 As a new immigrant, she co-founded India Currents magazine in 1987 and published an award-winning print magazine from April 1987 to Dec 2017.
 Fully digital today, India Currents has the largest following among Indians in the United States.
 It is indexed by Lexis/Nexis and the Ethnic Watch database.

 Vandana cares deeply about social justice and serves on the Friends of PACT Advisory Board.